 Kids' community-based mental health

 DRW worked with ten plaintiffs, all under age 21, to stand for youth across Washington for intensive mental health services.
 DRW, the National Health Law Program, Perkins Coie, the Young Minds Advocacy Project and the National Center for Youth Law filed a civil rights, class action lawsuit on their behalf.
+In what US District Court Judge Thomas Zilly called a landmark decision, a settlement in T.R. et al v.
+Quigley et al was formally approved in December 2013.

 September 27, 2013: Hearing to collect kids' mental health lawsuit input